My Name Is Legion (novel): Plot summary

 Meanwhile, Lennox Mark is planning General Bindiga's state visit in London—he has already arranged the details with the Prime Minister and convinced him that Bindiga is an honourable state leader—to coincide with his elevation to Lord Mark of Lower Pool.
-To suppress opposition to the state visit which might be headed by Father Vivyan, The Daily Legion launches a campaign against the priest, alleging that he has a history as a child molester and releasing a doctored version of a secretly recorded conversation between Peter d'Abo and Father Vivyan as evidence against the clergyman.
+To suppress opposition to the state visit which might be headed by Father Vivyan, The Daily Legion launches a campaign against the priest, alleging that he has a history as a child molester and releasing a doctored version of a secretly recorded conversation between Peter and Father Vivyan as evidence.
 Vivyan is suspended from the parish, his reputation as a 20th-century saint is immediately destroyed, and ardent devotees such as Lily d'Abo, believing everything the papers say, are devastated.
 When she is approached by The Daily Legion, Lily d'Abo succumbs to the lure of money and signs an exclusive contract for £10,000, realising only afterwards that in no way will she be able to help her grandson with the money.

-Unaware of how dangerous Peter d'Abo is, Rachel Pearl goes in search of the boy in an attempt to make him talk and clear Father Vivyan of the allegations.
+Unaware of how dangerous Peter is, Rachel Pearl goes in search of the boy in an attempt to make him talk and clear Father Vivyan of the allegations.
 Following a hint from someone in the street, she walks to a nearby cemetery, finds Peter in an old mausoleum but is immediately taken captive by him.
-Several people have already been alerted to the fact that Peter d'Abo may have a hostage, and the place is surrounded by police.
+Several people have already been alerted to the fact that Peter may have a hostage, and the place is surrounded by police.
 However, Father Vivyan is there first and shoots Peter between the eyes.
 Vivyan is fatally wounded by a bullet himself and brought to a monastery to die there.